 The Chief Deputy Director is the CWDB chief of staff and oversees the daily operations of the Deputy Directors and the staff in their branches.
-The Deputy Directors responsible for the operations in the branches supervise the work of all staff in these units, and each reports to the Chief Deputy Director.
+While the Deputy Directors responsible for the operations within the branches supervise the work of all staff in these units, they each report to the Chief Deputy Director.